 Nothing is better than the adrenaline rush of visiting old, abandoned places and hearing the history of the location.
+If you’re an adrenaline junkie or a fan of local history, you’ll love learning about the lore of creepy places in West Virginia.
 From haunted hospitals to an abandoned amusement park, these places will send a shiver down your spine.
-When you go home after you leave any of these ten locations, you’ll probably be sleeping with the lights on!
+When you go home after you leave any of these terrifying locations, you’ll probably be sleeping with the lights on!

-I’ve only visited five of these scary locations, but I have heard many stories about all of them!
-West Virginia has been featured on television and in movies several times because of these places.
-There has been a movie adaptation of the Silver Bridge Collapse that is connected to the Mothman, and the Ghost Hunters have visited the West Virginia State Penitentiary!
+Many West Virginians have heard many stories about all these scary sites.
+West Virginia has been featured on television and in movies several times because of these places, and there’s certainly a reason our lore is so everlasting.
+There has been a movie adaptation of the Silver Bridge Collapse that is connected to the Mothman, and the Ghost Hunters on Syfy have visited the West Virginia State Penitentiary!
 Where do you think the scariest place in West Virginia is?
 Comment below!